wewewer123/LOVE-VN-ENGINE/README.md

 - iOS: On iOS it isn't easily possible to build an executable, still working on makeing it easier.

-- pc: If you want to build for pc please follow the instructions you can find [here](https://love2d.org/wiki/Game_Distribution#Creating_a_Windows_Executable).
+- Windows, MacOS and Linux: If you want to build for pc please follow the instructions you can find [here](https://love2d.org/wiki/Game_Distribution#Creating_a_Windows_Executable).